albvieiraa/teste-git/README.md

 - Day 08 - Affirmation Generator
 - Day 09 - Int and Float
 - Day 10 - Code Basic Math
+- Day 11 - Calculator of Seconds in a Year

 You can follow my progress at [Reptil/MaryllianVieira](replit.com/@maryllianbackup)